-If you look around now, you will probably see mostly plain and simple areas (such as a clear sky or plain walls), whilst there might be regular patterns in smaller areas (clothing and furnishings) and perhaps also some irregular patterns (carpet, grass or clouds).
+If you look around now, you will probably see mostly plain and simple areas (such as sky or walls).
+There might be regular patterns in smaller areas (clothing and furnishings) and also some irregular patterns (grass or clouds).
 Besides anything living (people, pets and plants), the most complex visual things around are probably objects of aesthetic value.
 Why artworks tend to be complex, and how visual complexity relates to aesthetic value, are the questions answered in this research.

 This PhD was undertaken in the School of Art & Design at Nottingham Trent University, UK, from 2006—2010.
 The examiner was Linda Candy of the University of Technology, Sydney.
 The supervisory team at NTU comprised:

 - Prof. Judith Mottram, Dean of the School of Art & Design; Professor of Visual Art